Begin typing your search above and press return to search. Press Esc to cancel.

 DREC Co-Directors

 Together, Rault and Cowan write about research economies, Trans- Feminist & Queer (TFQ) research cultures and digital archives.
 In addition to the Digital Ethics Research Collaboratory (DREC) they are also co-directors of the Cabaret Commons: An Online Exhibition and Publication Space for Trans- Feminist & Queer Artists, Activists, Audiences and Researchers.
-Cowan and Rault are currently co-authoring a book, provisionally entitled Checking In: Experiments in Trans- Feminist & Queer Networked Intimate Publics.
-Their recent collaborative work includes, “Onlining Queer Acts: Digital Research Ethics and Caring for Risky Archives” (Women & Performance 28.2 2018); “Haven’t you ever heard of Tumblr?
+Their collaborations include, “Onlining Queer Acts: Digital Research Ethics and Caring for Risky Archives” (Women & Performance 28.2 2018); “Haven’t you ever heard of Tumblr?
 FemTechNet’s Distributed Open Collaborative Course (DOCC), Pedagogical Publics, and Classroom Incivility” (in MOOCs and Their Afterlives: Experiments in Scale and Access in Higher Education, ed.
 Elizabeth Losh, 2017); “The Labour of Being Studied in a Free Love Economy” (in ephemera: theory and politics in organization 2014) and “Speculative Praxis Toward a Queer Feminist Digital Archive” (co-authored with Dayna McLeod, in Ada: Gender, New Media, and Technology 2014).
+They are the co-editors of a “Metaphors as Meaning and Method in Technoculture,” a special section of Catalyst: Feminism, Theory, Technoscience (Fall 2022) and co-authors of numerous essays together as well as a book entitled Heavy Processing, about trans- feminist and queer digital research methods and ethics (Punctum Books, 2024).
+They are also two of the co-authors of the Feminist Data Manifest-No.

 DREC Project Management & Development